Monitor Azure SignalR Service

 Prerequisites

-To enable resource logs, you'll need somewhere to store your log data.
-This tutorial uses Azure Storage and Log Analytics.
+To enable resource logs, you need to set up a place to store your log data, such as Azure Storage or Log Analytics.

-• Log Analytics - A flexible log search and analytics tool that allows for analysis of raw logs generated by an Azure resource.
+• Log Analytics is a flexible log search and analytics tool that allows for analysis of raw logs generated by an Azure resource.

 Enable resource logs